brendt/stitcher.io/src/data/blog/mastering-key-bindings.md

 ## The need for keys

-I can't point to some psychological study to back this claim, my own experience and common sense.
+I can't point to some psychological study to back this claim, just my own experience and common sense.
  Using the mouse as less as possible when coding is a good thing.
  You're not moving your hands around to grab the mouse, which saves time.
  Also you don't have to make the mental switch between using a keyboard and a mouse as input device.